9 really good alternatives to plastic

 It's annoying how much throwaway plastic is in our weekly shop.
 Help us change this.

 7. Cotton buds aren't your buddies

 That's right, they're plastic imposters.
-They want to damage your ears as well as wash up on our beaches and poison our sea life.
+They want to damage your ears as well as wash up on our beaches and harm our sea life.
 They say you shouldn't stick these things in your ears.
 We say that you shouldn't stick them in your bathroom cabinet in the first place.
 If you still want to tickle your brain via your ear canal – or apply some makeup – fear not...
-You can buy organic cotton buds / Q-tips with 100% bio-degradable card sticks.
+You can buy organic cotton buds / Q-tips with 100% bio-degradable card sticks - including from supermarkets.